alibaba/rax/README.md

 Rx
 ==
-> :rocket: A universal cross-container render engine.
+> A universal React-compatible render engine.

 Rx is a universal JavaScript library with a largely React-compatible API.
 If you use React, you already know how to use Rx.

-* Fast
+* Fast, blazing fast virtual DOM
-* Lightweight
+* Lightweight, 8kb only after min+gzip
-* Universal
+* Universal, cross browser、Weex and Node.js

 ## Size Comparison